-This does present a problem though in terms of the way the history of Pride in Toronto is offered up by Pride Toronto, the current organization in charge of Pride.
-Pride Toronto's roots only reach back to that 1981 Committee while what would legitimately be considered the Pride events of the 1970s were organized by other groups.
-In effect Pride Toronto confuses its own first Pride with Toronto's first Pride, when those are two very different things, occurring arguably a decade apart.
+This does present a problem though in terms of the way the history of Pride in Toronto has been offered up in the decades since.
+The roots of the current organization, Pride Toronto, only reach back to that 1981 Committee, while what would legitimately be considered the Pride events of the 1970s were organized by other groups.
+In effect Pride Toronto's first Pride becomes confused with Toronto's first Pride, when those are two very different things, occurring arguably a decade apart.

-Aware of the 1970s Pride events but finding them inconvenient to its own story, Pride Toronto promotes its own history over Toronto's queer history -- it continues to refer to 1981 as Toronto's first Pride.
-The 1970s Pride celebrations find themselves, at best, relegated to an asterisk.
+As a result the 1970s Pride celebrations have found themselves, at best, relegated to an asterisk.
 At worst, part of the history of that new-born Toronto queer community, whose efforts and drudge work were vital to much that happened later in the city, ends up wiped from the record.

 The consequences to Pride in Toronto, of dating it only from 1981, is to take Pride itself out of the larger narrative, to deny it resonance with what came before.
 For a quick example of how this changes the view consider the July/2016 issue of Toronto Life and its recounting of Toronto queer history.
 There the huge 1981 St. Lawrence Market rally that was part of the 1981 bathraids protests becomes a mere appendage of modern Pride.
 It finds itself referred to as the first Pride event in Toronto history.